 Back to SSL: If you have a WordPress site or something that you host 100%, this is not difficult.
 You can purchase a certificate, have it installed – usually automatically with a few clicks and fields filled out.
 THEN you need to have your website understand that anyone looking for http:// is to be redirected to https://.
 You also have to update your post code that brings in images, scripts, etc. from your site to be https:// instead.
 This can be handled with plugins, scripts, mass-replacers, and other simpler switches.

-THE PROBLEM: If you are bringing in WIDGETS or third-party content with images and scripts from another site, say, IDX Broker or Diverse Solutions, as an example, they must ALSO be SSL compliant.
+THE PROBLEM: If you are bringing in WIDGETS or third-party content with images and scripts from another site,such as your MLS feed through IDX, they must ALSO be SSL compliant.

 So we went from a beautiful, secure site to one with warnings when they want to see your listings and search.
 This makes us look bad.